Privacy and confidentiality of your medical records:

 Your medical record is a lifelong history of your consultations, illnesses, investigations, prescriptions and other treatments.
 Your GP is responsible for the accuracy and safekeeping of your medical record whether it is a paper or computer held record.
 You can help to keep this information accurate by informing your GP of any change in your name, address, telephone number or marital status, and by ensuring your GP is informed about any changes in your health, or treatment that you receive.

-If you move to another area or change GP, we will send your medical records to the Primary Care Agency, Surbiton (020 8335 1401), to be passed on to your new practice.
+If you move to another area or change GP, we will send your medical records to Primary Care Support England (Preston), to be passed on to your new practice.
 However a copy of all computer entries made onto your record during the time you were registered will be retained by the practice.
 If you are under 16 years of age, you have rights to confidentiality where it is appropriate for your needs.
 For further information, please ask at your surgery.

 How can I find out what is in my medical records?
 We are required by law to allow you access to your medical record.
 If you wish to see your records, please contact the surgery for further advice.
 All requests to view your records should be made in writing to the practice.
 We are entitled to charge a small fee to cover our administrative costs.